French implant boss jailed after missing bail payments

 The judicial source said he was jailed on Tuesday night after failing to pay the agreed bail amount however.

-French authorities have been criticised for being slow to react to a case that has sown fear among tens of thousands of women around the world who have had the implants.
+French authorities have been criticized for being slow to react to a case that has sown fear among tens of thousands of women around the world who have had the implants.

 French inspectors ordered them off the market in March 2010, due to concerns over their quality.